hy-pan/Flask-website-project/README.md

-This a small web service including frontend and backend using the flask framwork.
+This is a small web service including frontend and backend using the flask framwork.

 I'd like to say that the flask is a very convenient tool for developing samll web service but not suitable for large project.